NaturalHistoryMuseum/ckanext-ldap/README.md

 - `ckanext.ldap.search.alt_msg`: A message that is output to the user when the search on `ckanext.ldap.search.filter` returns 0 results, and the search on `ckanext.ldap.search.alt` returns more than one result.
 Example: 'Please use your short account name instead'.

+**Note**: Configuration options wihtout the `ckanext.` prefix are deprecated and will be eventually removed.
+Please update your settings if you are using them.

 CLI Commands
 ------------